 In addition to patents, we also rely upon trademarks, trade secrets, copyrights and unfair competition laws, as well as license agreements and other contractual provisions, to protect our intellectual property and other proprietary rights.
 Despite these measures, any of our intellectual property rights could be challenged, invalidated, circumvented or misappropriated.
 In addition, we attempt to protect our intellectual property and proprietary information by requiring our employees and consultants to enter into confidentiality and assignment of inventions agreements, and by entering into confidentiality agreements with our third-party development, manufacturing, sales and distribution partners, who may also acquire, develop and/or commercialize alternative or competing products or provide services to our competitors.
 For example, Roche has certain access to our trade secrets and other proprietary information pursuant to the Roche Agreement, subject to the confidentiality provisions thereof; however, Roche has also developed and commercializes its 454 Life Sciences sequencing systems and is developing alternative and potentially competing sequencing products through its acquisition of Genia Technologies.
 There can be no assurance, however, that such measures will provide adequate protection for our intellectual property and proprietary information.
 These agreements may be breached, and we may not have adequate remedies for any such breach.
-In addition, our trade secrets and other proprietary information may be disclosed to others, or others may gain access to or disclose our trade secrets and other proprietary information.
+In addition, our trade secrets and other proprietary information.
 Enforcing a claim that a third party illegally obtained and is using our trade secrets is expensive and time consuming, and the outcome is unpredictable.
 Additionally, others may independently develop proprietary information and techniques that are substantially equivalent to ours.
-The occurrence of these events may have a material adverse effect on our business, financial condition or results
+The occurrence of these events may have a material adverse effect on our business, financial condition or results of operations.